Skip to Main Content

 Ulukau's Kumu Pono Associates Publications

-Use Ulukau to browse selection of ethnographic studies published by Kumu Pono Associates.
+Use Ulukau to browse a selection of ethnographic studies published by Kumu Pono Associates.

-• To find these publications, in the main search box, type in "Kumu Pono Associates".
-Outside of Ulukau, you can find additional publications by them on their website https://www.kumupono.com/ethnographic-studies/, as well as do the same search in OneSearch and filtering results to "Held by Library".
+• To find these publications, type in "Kumu Pono Associates" in the main search box.
+Outside of Ulukau, you can see additional publications on their website: https://www.kumupono.com/ethnographic-studies/.
+Do the exact search in OneSearch and filter results to "Held by Library."

 Center for Oral History's ScholarSpace Collection